Bir Gifgafa Airfield: The Six Day War

-When Israel finally launched Operation Focus on June 5, Bir Gifgafa was the target of the very first formation to take off from Hatzor at 07:14.
+When Israel finally launched Operation Focus on June 5, Bir Jifjafa was the target of the very first formation to take off from Hatzor at 07:14.
 The four Ouragans, led by Captain Ran Alon, struck the field at 07:45, hitting the runway and destroying several aircraft, including one MiG-21 which had just taken off.
 The MiG was downed by Captain David Yariv, who was himself subsequently hit by anti-aircraft fire and killed.
 The fierce anti-aircraft fire took its toll on the other aircraft as well, with a second Ouragan forced to perform a belly landing upon returning to Ramat David, while Captain Mordechai Lavon became a prisoner of war after ejecting his stricken aircraft over the Mediterranean and swimming ashore at Gaza.

-By 09:05, when the first wave of operation Focus was concluded, Bir Gifgafa had been hit by three more 113 Squadron formations and by four 109 Squadron Dassault Mysteres.
+By 09:05, when the first wave of operation Focus was concluded, Bir Jifjafa had been hit by three more 113 Squadron formations and by four 109 Squadron Dassault Mysteres.

-Another 109 Squadron formation arrived at Bir Gifgafa at 09:55, while four 105 Squadron Super Mysteres attacked the field in the afternoon, although by then Bir Gifgafa had been completely disabled and there was little damage to be done.
+Another 109 Squadron formation arrived at Bir Jifjafa at 09:55, while four 105 Squadron Super Mysteres attacked the field in the afternoon, although by then Bir Jifjafa had been completely disabled and there was little damage to be done.
 The Egyptian air force had lost as many as 20 MiG-21s, at least four Mi-6s and a MiG-15UTI.

 Although defended by the 4th Armored Division of the Egyptian army, plus a motorized infantry brigade, these forces were withdrawn as the Egyptian effort in the Sinai collapsed, and the airfield was taken by the IDF's 84th Tal Division on June 7.
 Once secure, IAF Nords and Dakotas begun flying in supplies for the Israeli army, as well as an MIM-23 Hawk battery to provide air defence.

-Several dozen AA-2 Atoll missiles and nine missile launchers were captured in Bir Gifgafa.
+Several dozen AA-2 Atoll missiles and nine missile launchers were captured in Bir Jifjafa.
 Testing proved their compatibility with the Mirage III, and these were pressed into service with 119 Squadron in December 1967, after several successful test firings the previous month.

 Rephidim Airbase

 Israeli gains in the Six Day War meant that a great distance now lay between the air force's air bases and the front lines in the Sinai, along the Suez Canal.
-Israel therefore decided to employ Bir Gifgafa as a forward operating base.
+Israel therefore decided to employ Bir Jifjafa as a forward operating base.
 Following Egyptian Air Force incursions into the Sinai, four 101 Squadron Mirages first deployed there on July 26, 1967.

-Bir Gifgafa officially resumed operations in May 1968 as Israeli Air Force Base (Baha) 3.
+Bir Jifjafa officially resumed operations in May 1968 as Israeli Air Force Base (Baha) 3.
 It was named Rephidim, after the station mentioned in the Biblical account of the Exodus from Egypt.
 Despite having the most rudimentary installations at first, the field and its surrounding environs soon became the hub of all IDF operations in the western Sinai, housing various air force, army and logistical units.
 It was also the IAF's transportation hub for the Sinai and was often frequented by the IAF's heavy transport aircraft, such as the C-97 Stratocruiser and Boeing 707, as well as lesser types.